rocknsm/rock/README.md

 ## THANKS
 ----
-This system and architecture are made possible by the efforts of the Missouri National Guard Cyber Team, and especially specific individuals and companies.
+This architecture is made possible by the efforts of the Missouri National Guard Cyber Team, and especially Critical Stack and BroEZ for donating talent and resources to further development.

 ## Approach
 ----